nickyrabit/NavigationDrawer-with-Dynamic-Menu-and-Submenu-using-Flutter-Pageview/README.md

 # NavigationDrawer-with-Dynamic-Menu-and-Submenu-using-Flutter-Pageview
-Full implementation of a Navigation Drawer with Dynamic Menu and Submenu using Flutter's Pageview  .
+Full implementation of a Navigation Drawer with Dynamic Menu and Submenu using Flutter's Pageview. <br>
 Explanation of the code from my blog....
-I found that using performing just fine:
+I found that using performing just fine: <br>

-Here is the output visualised:
-.
-.
-.
-.
-.
 ![Webp net-resizeimage](https://user-images.githubusercontent.com/7089058/134813974-473f9fe6-cc82-402c-9533-1c5b322f8a00.gif)